thegetty/quire-docs/content/resources/workshop.md

 **Mac**:

  1. Press Command-Spacebar to open Spotlight
- 2. Type "Terminal" (Mac's name for the CLI) and hit enter
+ 2. Type "Terminal" (Mac's name for the command-line shell) and hit enter
  3. Type `ls`to list the contents of your computer's home directory
  4. Open your Finder
  5. Press Command+H (to open your "home directory") and compare the files in that folder with what you see listed in the Terminal